ivangfr/axon-springboot-websocket/README.md

 ## Start Environment

-- Open a terminal and inside `axon-springboot-websocket` root folder run
+- Open a terminal and inside `axon-springboot-websocket` root folder run:
   ```
   docker compose up -d
   ```

 - Wait for Docker containers to be up and running.
-To check it, run
+To check it, run:
   ```
   docker compose ps
   ```

 ## Running applications with Maven

-Inside `axon-springboot-websocket` root folder, run the following commands in different terminals.
+Inside `axon-springboot-websocket` root folder, run the following commands in different terminals:

 - **axon-event-commons**
   ```